MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility.md

 ### Get a security service token

-Find your app's `clientId` and `clientSecret` from azure portal.
-Then get `aadToken` using following request:
+Find your app's `clientId` and `clientSecret` from Azure portal, and then get `aadToken` using following request:

 - url = `https://login.microsoftonline.com/${aadTenantId}/oauth2/token`
 - method = `GET`